kpalf/dockerfiles/apamacore-raspian_armv7hf/README.md

 ## Base image
-The base image is "resin/rpi-raspian:jessie", but at some point I'll upgrade to "stretch".
+The base image is "resin/rpi-raspbian:jessie", but at some point I'll upgrade to "stretch".
-The Raspian base is actually armv6, but that ought to be OK as the OS direct from RaspberryPi.org is the same.
+The Raspbian base is actually armv6, but that ought to be OK as the OS direct from RaspberryPi.org is the same.
 It's possible in future we might switch the base image from Raspbian (armv6hf) to Debian (armv7hf).

 See the Docker Hub info on the base image: https://hub.docker.com/r/resin/rpi-raspbian/